Filip Hjelmland

 Filip Hjelmland (born 10 September 1998) is a speedway rider from Sweden.

 Speedway career

-Hjelmland started riding aged 15 and came to prominence in 2017, when he won a silver medal at the European U19 Championship.
+Hjelmland started riding at the age of 15 and came to prominence in 2017, when he won a silver medal at the European U19 Championship.

-He became a regular member of the Sweden national under-21 speedway team and helped them win a bronze medal at the 2019 Team Junior European Championship final.
+Hjelmland became a regular member of the Sweden national under-21 speedway team and helped them win a bronze medal at the 2019 Team Junior European Championship final.
 He was then called up to the Sweden national speedway team and represented them in the 2019 Speedway of Nations.

-In 2022, he rode for Dackarna in the Swedish Eliserien and Ostrów in the Ekstrasliga (the highest leagues in Sweden and Poland).
+In 2022, Hjelmland rode for Dackarna in the Swedish Eliserien and Ostrów in the Ekstrasliga (the highest leagues in Sweden and Poland).